Blake-Madden/i18n-check/README.md

   suspectL10NUsage:        Check for translatable strings being used in internal contexts
                            (e.g., debugging functions).
   suspectI18NUsage:        Check for suspect usage of i18n functions.
-  urlInL10NString:         Check for translatable strings that contain URLs or email addresses.
+  urlInL10NString:         Check for translatable strings that contain URLs, email addresses, or phone numbers.
                            It is recommended to dynamically format these into the string so that translators don't have to manage them.
   spacesAroundL10NString:  Check for strings that start or end with spaces.